Peppermint Essential Oil

-I’m excited to tell the about the benefits peppermint essential oil has an an essential oil, both topically and aromatically.
+I’m excited to tell you about the benefits peppermint essential oil has as an essential oil, both topically and aromatically.
+It’s a wonderful essential oil when you have an upset stomach.

 Also, in this series

 Disclaimer I am not a doctor nor a certified aromatherapist.
 Please use your essential oils with caution.
-Read full disclaimer here.
+Read the full disclaimer here.
+This post contains affiliate links.
+At no cost to you, I may receive a commission should you make a purchase.
+Thank you.
+Have a wonderful day.

 A Little History